onkoslab/immunoproteasome/README.md

 **Required data**
 ```
-All the data used in the analysis has been hosted at [link].
-Please download the data, unzip it and put it in th data folder as mentioned below.
+***All the data used in the analysis has been hosted at [link].
+Please download the data, unzip it and put it in the data folder as mentioned below.***
 put all the data file from tcga_tumor folder to ./data/tcga_tumor directory.
 put the gene signature file Epithelial_Mesenchymal_gene_list.csv, hall_mark_genes_df.csv, immune_and_pathways_gene_list.xlsx  to ./data/r_input directory.
 leave the rest of the files in the ./data directory